The Importance of Grammar in English: When It Matters and 3 Rules You Can’t Ignore

 There’s one thing that makes formality in English easier than other languages.
 In lots of languages, there’s a formal and an informal way of addressing somebody (saying “you”).
 In French, for example, you can use tu for a friend and vous for somebody you don’t know so well.
 But in English we only have one word: “you.”
 You can call your best friend, your mom and your boss “you” without worrying about formality.

 While English grammar can seem daunting in places, learning to understand and use it correctly is incredibly rewarding.
 Don’t be afraid to make mistakes as you practice English.
 Sometimes this is the best way to learn!
-If you’re committed and enthusiastic towards tackling grammar, it can be an absorbing and even exciting aspect of learning a new language.
+If you’re committed and enthusiastic about tackling grammar, it can be an absorbing and even exciting aspect of learning a new language.